Skip to main content

 AI Analysis tab in the BrowserStack Automate dashboard showing root cause analysis and fix options for a failed test

-From the AI Analysis panel, choose one of two paths to fix the failure:
+From the AI Analysis panel, choose:

 • Fix with Test Companion: Click Fix in VS Code.
 Test Companion opens in your IDE with the failure context pre-loaded.
 It reads the root cause analysis, locates the relevant test file in your project, and suggests a code fix.